Battle of Guantánamo Bay: Marine assault landing

 With the decision to establish a base at Guantánamo Bay, the First Battalion of Marines, consisting of six companies of around 650 men (four infantry and one artillery company), was ordered to proceed in the converted transport USS Panther, and join the fleet off Santiago.
 The First Battalion, under the command of Lt.
 Col. Robert W. Huntington USMC, had been undergoing battalion exercises while awaiting orders at Key West.
-The Panther reached Santiago on 9 June 1898.
+USS Panther reached Santiago on 9 June 1898.
 That same day, in advance of the battalion landing, Navy Commander Bowman H. McCalla of the USS Marblehead, the officer in command of the landings, approved a camp site selected for the Marines by Lt.
 Col. Huntington.
 The site selected was a flat ridge on top of a hill, above the village on Fisherman's Point, and designated Camp McCalla.
-In addition to an artillery company equipped with a battery of four 3-inch rapid-firing artillery pieces and a Model 1895 Colt–Browning machine gun, each marine was equipped with the Navy's new rapid-firing magazine rifle, the Model 1895 Lee Navy.
+In addition to an artillery company equipped with a battery of four 3-inch rapid-firing artillery pieces and two Model 1895 Colt–Browning machine guns, each marine was equipped with the Navy's new rapid-firing magazine rifle, the Model 1895 Lee Navy.
 Both the Colt machine gun and the Lee rifles used a new high-velocity smokeless powder cartridge, the 6 mm Lee Navy.

-The Marine battalion landed unopposed on 10 June with five of its six companies, leaving the artillery company aboard to unload the ship, as Commander Reiter, the captain of the Panther, had refused to authorize the use of ship's personnel for unloading duties.
+The Marine battalion landed unopposed on 10 June with four of its six companies, leaving A company and F company (the artillery company) aboard to unload the ship, as Commander Reiter, the captain of the Panther, had refused to authorize the use of ship's personnel for unloading duties.
 Reiter also refused to permit the unloading of the remainder of the Marines' small arms ammunition, claiming that it was needed as ship's ballast.
 Lt.
-Col. Huntington sought assistance from Commander McCalla, who ordered Reiter to release the Marines' ammunition at once: "Sir, break out immediately and land with the crew of the Panther, 50,000 rounds of 6-mm. ammunition," McCalla ordered.
+Col. Huntington sought assistance from Commander McCalla, who ordered Reiter to release the Marines' ammunition at once: "Sir, break out immediately and land with the crew of Panther, 50,000 rounds of 6-mm. ammunition," McCalla ordered.
 "In the future, do not require Colonel Huntington to break out or land his stores with members of his command.
 Use your own officers and men for this purpose, and supply the Commanding Officer of Marines promptly with anything he may desire."

 The Marines burned crude huts of the village and the remains of the blockhouse with all their contents to avoid the possibility of yellow fever.
 The Spanish had fled in such a hurry that clothing, money, jewelry and weapons had been left behind.
 The battalion raised the American flag, the first U.S. military unit to do so on Cuban soil, and sent out detachments for outpost duty.